-A comprehensive development plan has been established to nurture identified talents to become effective business A cornerstone of our talent management and succession builders in supporting PGB growth agenda.
-The focus is on planning framework is the Nurturing Young Leaders equipping them with the commercial, strategic, and business Programme (NYLP), which accelerates the readiness of development skills needed to become competent technoemployees for leadership roles.
-This three-year programme commercial leaders, capable of driving both technical and equips potential leaders with essential skills through a commercial success.
-These skills are acquired through a structured framework encompassing leadership training, blended learning approach which include masterclass and mentoring, and high-impact assignments. assignments.
-In addition to internal initiatives, we contribute to the broader industry through internship opportunities and In addition to targeted training modules that develop critical employability programmes.
-In 2024, 73 students participated leadership capabilities-such as influencing others, adopting a in our internship programme, while 103 graduates benefitted leadership mindset, and delivering impactful presentationsfrom placements under the Graduate Employability participants gain access to curated learning programmes Enhancement Scheme (GEES), gaining valuable industry on the myLearningX platform, fostering self-driven digital exposure and improving their career prospects.
+A cornerstone of our talent management and succession planning framework is the Nurturing Young Leaders Programme (NYLP), which accelerates the readiness of employees for leadership roles.
+This three-year programme equips potential leaders with essential skills through a structured framework encompassing leadership training, mentoring, and high-impact assignments.

-learning.
+In addition to targeted training modules that develop critical leadership capabilities-such as influencing others, adopting a leadership mindset, and delivering impactful presentations participants gain access to curated learning programmes on the myLearningX platform, fostering self-driven digital learning.